 - The Annotation feature allows annotations on the screen; e.g., draw on your slides for emphasis.
 Again, the writing is not easy with a mouse or trackpad.

-A major limitation is that you cannot easily save the whiteboard or annotations for later; you would need to take a screen shot.
+One limitation is that you cannot easily save the whiteboard or annotations for later; you would need to take a screen shot.

 Teaching during a video meeting requires a different set of skills for juggling inputs (e.g. slides, student questions, tech glitches) than in-person teaching.
 Many faculty find it helpful to have a TA on their video meetings.
 The TA can moderate chat and look for raised hands (either actual or virtual).
 They can also manage chat with students related to technical issues.
 Some instructors suggest having the TA run the PowerPoint slide show from their computer so the instructor can focus on other aspects of the video meeting (although, other instructors found this difficult to pull off smoothly).
 The TA can also step in and talk to students if you have connectivity issues and have to drop off for a couple of minutes.